truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 Dear Webble Developer,

-Welcome to Webble World 3.1.
-We invite you to start developing your own Webble Templates and upload them to the Online Webble repository for the world to share.
+Welcome to current version of Webble World 3.
+We invite you to start developing your own Webble Templates and upload them to the Online
+Webble repository for the world to share.

 In the files provided you will find the necessary information (as comments and TODO's) that you need to build your